lnvglr/character-diversion/character-diversion.md

 When implementing this functionality into the functionality of filtering glyphs, it becomes very complicated, however.
 Suddenly, there are three places in the app that have an impact on which glyphs are shown: the new opinion form, the selected opinion and the glyphs filter.
 And when there are several places impacting filtering, logic needs to be implemented as to how those filters interact.
 Are glyphs shown matching *all* filters, are glyphs show matching at least one filter or do certain filters have higher priority?
 Splitting the discourse panel into three views rectified this dilemma to some extend.

+##### Voting and Responding to Opinions and Comments

+As established before, discourse thrives on differences of opinion.
+A vital feature for *Character Diversion* is responding to opinions with the option to agree or disagree.

+Today, many social media platforms offer the possibility to react to content in many differentiated ways.
+The like buttons seemed to cause issues when people were posting about tragedies and followers were unsure if to like or not to like, when clearly they were not happy about the tragedy but wanted to show support.
+This seems to be no issue here, however and so I decided to implement a very simple voting mechanism—you can vote up or down.
+The vote can then be interpreted by the users as agreement, relevance, helpfulness and used for spotting important popular opinions and sorting opinions by popularity.

 ##### Sorting and Filtering

 By default, opinions are sorted by their voting score.
 Very recent opinions are pushed to the top as well, not to be displaced by very popular opinions right from the start.
 This way, new potentially popular opinions have the chance to be seen not only after scrolling all the way to the bottom.